Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## News

 2023.06: **[Preprint]** Check out our Federated learning method on snapshot compressive imaging hardware cooperation, Federated Hardware-Prompt Learning ([FedHP](https://arxiv.org/pdf/2306.01176.pdf)).
-This is attempt of discussing the power of FL in the field of SCI.
+This is the first attempt of discussing the power of FL in the field of SCI.

 2023.03: **[Preprint]** Check out our new pruning method that flexibly handles diverse off-the-shelf SR network architectures without pre-training the dense model: [Arxiv](https://arxiv.org/abs/2303.09650).
 Thanks to my co-authors' great support!